-Each switch can use one of three different VTP modes:
+Each switch can use one of four different VTP modes:

 - VTP client mode – a switch using this mode can’t change its VLAN configuration.
-That means that a VTP client switch can’t create or delete VLANs.
-Received VTP updates are processed and forwarded.
+That means that a VTP client switch cannot create or delete VLANs.
+However, received VTP updates are processed and forwarded.

 - VTP server mode – a switch using this mode can create and delete VLANs.
 A VTP server switch will propagate VLAN changes.
 This is the default mode for Cisco switches.

 - VTP transparent mode – a switch using this mode doesn’t share its VLAN database, but it forwards received VTP advertisements.
-You can create and delete VLANs on a VTP transparent switch, but the changes are not sent to other switches.
+You can create and delete VLANs on a VTP transparent switch, but these changes will not be sent to other switches.

 Consider the following example: